christophberger/gotomarkdown/README.md

 ### Flags

 *`-outdir`: Specifies the output directory.
-Defaults to "."
+Defaults to "out".
 *`-nocopy`: If set, the image and animation files do not get copied to the output directory.

 ## License